Ziv976/zhouziqi.github.io/_pages/about.md

 - The 28th ACM SIGCHI Conference on Computer-Supported Cooperative Work & Social Computing (CSCW, CCF A)

 Serve as a reviewer/ program committee member for the following international conferences:
-- The Thirty-eighth Annual Conference on Neural Information Processing Systems (NeurIPS, CCF A)
+- The Annual Conference on Neural Information Processing Systems 2024 (NeurIPS, CCF A)
+- The International Conference on Machine Learning 2025 (ICML, CCF A)
 - IEEE/CVF Conference on Computer Vision and Pattern Recognition 2025 (CVPR, CCF A)
 - International Conference on Learning Representations 2025 (ICLR, CAAI A)
 - ACM Mutimeda 2023/2024 (ACM MM, CCF A)